Welcome

 All treaties and sets of principles to date have been drawn up and negotiated in the Legal Subcommittee, the main forum for developing space law.

 COPUOS makes its decisions on the basis of consensus.
 This ensures that developing countries, which currently account for the majority of the Committee’s member states, cannot outvote the minority of states engaged in space travel, but also results in lengthy negotiations if the political pressure to reach agreement is not strong enough.
-Topics currently being discussed by the Legal Subcommittee include utilisation of the geostationary orbit (GSO); delimitation of outer space against air space; and the procedure used by states and international organisations for registering space objects.
+Topics currently being discussed by the Legal Subcommittee include the procedure used by states and international organisations for registering space objects, sustainable use of outer space, space debris and legal issues relating to space mining.

 Germany’s contribution

 Germany is regularly represented at international conferences on space travel: the Federal Government participates in European Space Agency (ESA) conferences and communicates the German position with regard to space law at COPUOS conferences.
-The Federal Foreign Office coordinates the interests of the Federal Government on matters of space travel and is leading relevant negotiations at international level.
-It does this in close partnership and coordination with the German Aerospace Center (DLR), which has been assigned the task of protecting German space travel interests, including at international level, by the federal ministries responsible for this Topic.
+It does this in close partnership and coordination with the German Aerospace Center (DLR), which has been assigned the task of protecting German space travel interests, including at international level, by the federal ministries responsible for this topic (alongside the Federal Foreign Office, which is the lead ministry for international law, this primarily means the Federal Ministry for Economic Affairs and Climate Action, which is responsible for space policy).

 Keywords